archesproject/arches/releases/pre-4.3.0.md

 ### Arches 4.3.0 release notes

-The Arches team has been busy trying to improve Arches and fix a several bugs as well.
+The Arches team has been busy improving Arches and fixing several bugs as well.
 Below you'll find a listing of all the changes that are included in the latest release.

 Some of the highlights: